Hom schemes for algebraic groups: Results over a general base

 Next, we investigate representability of $\uHom_{\gp{S}}(G, H)$ for a general scheme $S$.
 As in Section~\ref{ss:field-rep}, we begin with several counterexamples, now of a more ``global" nature: in each of the following examples, $\uHom_{\gp{S'}}(G_{S'}, H_{S'})$ turns out to be representable for every $S$-scheme $S'$ which is topologically a single point.

 \begin{example} Let $R$ be a DVR, and let $\sA$ be a nontrivial smooth $R$-group scheme such that $G_\eta$ is an abelian variety and $G_s$ is a torus.
-Then $\uHom_{\gp{R}}(\bGm, \sA)$ is not representable: this follows as in Example~\ref{example:ga-quotient-0} from deformation theory for tori \cite[IX, 3.6]{SGA3} and the fact that there are no nontrivial homomorphisms from a torus to an abelian variety over a field.
-For the same reason, $\uHom_{\gp{R}}(\sA, \bGm)$ is also not representable. \end{example}
+Then $\uHom_{\gp{R}}(\bGm, \sA)$ is not representable: this follows as in Example~\ref{example:ga-quotient-0} from deformation theory for tori \cite[IX, 3.6]{SGA3II} and the fact that there are no nontrivial homomorphisms from a torus to an abelian variety over a field.
+The functor $\uHom_{\gp{R}}(\sA, \bGm)$ is also not representable: indeed, \textit{loc.\ cit.}\ and the fibral isomorphism criterion \cite[IV\textsubscript{4}, 17.9.5]{EGA} show that if $\pi$ is a uniformizer of $R$ then $\sA_{R/\pi^n}$ is an $R/\pi^n$-torus for all $n \geq 1$.
+Thus the same argument applies, using the fact that there are no nontrivial homomorphisms from an abelian variety to a torus over a field. \end{example}

 \begin{example} Let $R$ be a strictly henselian complete DVR, and let $G$ be a smooth affine $R$-group scheme such that $G^0$ is not closed in $G$.\footnote{Many such $G$ exist, and they are common in Bruhat--Tits theory.
-For a very explicit example (in which both fibers of $G^0$ are generated by tori), see \cite[XIX, \S 3]{SGA3}.} Let $\Gamma$ be the component group of $G_s$, and consider $\Gamma$ as a constant $R$-group scheme.
+For a very explicit example (in which both fibers of $G^0$ are generated by tori), see \cite[XIX, \S 3]{SGA3III}.} Let $\Gamma$ be the component group of $G_s$, and consider $\Gamma$ as a constant $R$-group scheme.
 Then $\uHom_{\gp{R}}(G, \Gamma)$ is not representable: indeed, if $\fm$ is the maximal ideal of $R$, then for each $n \geq 1$ there is a natural map $f_n\colon G_{R/\fm^n} \to \Gamma$ with kernel $G^0_{R/\fm^n}$.
 However, there is no $R$-homomorphism $f\colon G \to \Gamma$ lifting $(f_n)$: indeed, we would then have $\ov{G^0} \subset \ker f$, so $\ker(f_1)$ would \textit{strictly} contain $G^0_{R/\fm}$, a contradiction. \end{example}

 \begin{example} Let $R$ be a strictly henselian DVR with residue field $k$ and fraction field $K$, and let $G$ be a quasi-finite separated \'etale $R$-group scheme which is not finite.
 (In other words, $G$ is not \textit{pure}.)
 Note that $G(k)$ can be identified with a proper subgroup of $G(K)$ using the identity $G(k) = G(R)$ and the inclusion $G(R) \subset G(K)$.
 By passing to an extension of $R$, we may and do assume $G(K) = G(\ov{K})$.